Germanic strong verb: Dutch

-A special case is hoeven, which is a weak verb that can decline a strong participle in some circumstances, even though the verb was never strong to begin with.
+A special case is hoeven, which is a weak verb that can decline with a strong participle in some circumstances, even though the verb was never strong to begin with.

 Afrikaans

 The distinction between simple past, present and past perfect has been lost in Afrikaans, as the original past tense has fallen out of use almost entirely, being replaced with the old present perfect tense using (usually) a strong past participle.
 For example, the ancestral Dutch hij zong has become hy het gesing ("he sang/has sung/had sung").
 Modal verbs tend to retain their strong past tense, and a handful of other verbs do so too.
 Verbs almost never retain both a strong past tense and a strong past participle, due to the loss of the grammatical distinction.
 The exception is wees ("to be"), which does retain both was and gewees.

 Nonetheless, there are many verbs for which the new past tense is formed with a strong past participle, such as geboë from buig ("bend") or gedrewe from dryf ("drive" to set into motion).

 The notion exists that strong past participles always have a figurative meaning, and weak and strong past participles sometimes coexist within the language.

 Sometimes, this seems to be the case.
 For instance, compare strong and figurative bedorwe jeug ("spoiled youth") to weak and literal bederfde yoghurt ("spoiled yoghurt"), or strong and figurative gebroke hart ("broken heart") to weak and literal gebreekte vaas ("broken vase").
 Nonetheless, this notion is not 100% accurate.
 Sometimes the strong past participle just happens to be more common.
 For instance, the strong participles are used in bevrore groente ("frozen vegetables") and aangenome kinders ("adopted children").